ImperialCollegeLondon/PyProBE/_sources/developer_guide/adding_a_cycler.rst.txt

    You should then declare the following variables:

    - :code:`input_data_path` as an unset string

-   - :code:`common_suffix` if all of the files from a cycler have the same ending (excluding file extensions).
-If they do not, leave as :code:`""`.

-   - :code:`column_name_pattern` the regular expression that describes the pattern of the column names.
-This is to distinguish `Current [A]` from `Current (A)`, for example.

-   - :code:`column_dict` a dictionary of quantities per the PyProBE convention and their counterparts in the data file from the cycler e.g. :code:`{..."Current": "I",...}`.
-     You only need to include the quantity names, PyProBE will deal with the unit conversion.
+   - :code:`column_dict` a dictionary relating the cycler format for column headings to the PyProBE format.
+E.g. :code:`{"I/*": Current [*]}`.
+Note that the units are indicated by an asterisk :code:`*`: PyProBE will perform unit conversion automatically.

    Below is an example from the :class:`~pyprobe.cyclers.biologic.Biologic` class:

    .. literalinclude:: ../../../pyprobe/cyclers/biologic.py
     :language: python
     :linenos:
-    :lines: 12-30
+    :lines: 12-29

 2. Add a method to read a file into a dataframe.